 For nursing and midwifery courses you must have been ordinarily resident in the UK, throughout the 3 years preceding the first day of the first academic year of the course for purposes other than full-time education AND have settled status in the UK within the meaning of the Immigration Act 1971.
 There must be no restrictions on your length of stay in the UK.
 You must be ordinarily resident in England, Scotland, Wales or Northen Ireland.
 EU students are usually eligible to study nursing but may not receive full financial support.

 To begin the course you must also complete a satisfactory enhanced DBS check, Occupational Health Check, and provide suitable references.
+GCSE Maths and English at grade C (or equivalent) will be required.

 How to apply